FunctionLab/ExPecto/README.md

 git clone https://github.com/FunctionLab/ExPecto.git;
 cd ExPecto;
 ```
 Use `pip install -r requirements.txt` to install the dependencies.
-If you encounter any issue installing pytorch, follow instructions from http://pytorch.org/.
+If you have a CUDA-enabled GPU, we highly recommend installing pytorch with GPU support following instructions from http://pytorch.org/.

 Run `sh download_resources.sh; tar xf resources.tar.gz` to download and extract necessary model files and chromatin representations for training new ExPecto models.
-If the code reports error when loading `./resources/hg19.fa.flat`, try removing it and it will be remade next time you run the code.

 ## Usage

 ### Example: